TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/debugging-go-plugins.md

 - https://github.com/golang/go/issues/19004
 - https://www.reddit.com/r/golang/comments/qxghjv/plugin_already_loaded_when_a_plugin_is_loaded/

-Supplying the argument `plugin_id` to the *Plugin Compiler* ensures the same plugin can be rebuilt.
+Supplying the argument `build_id` to the *Plugin Compiler* ensures the same plugin can be rebuilt.
 The *Plugin Compiler* does this by replacing the plugin `go.mod` module path.

 Continue with [Tyk Plugin Compiler](https://tyk.io/docs/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-plugin-compiler/).